tomwilswood/aitt-w6-ar/README.md

 2. [Create a free development license key](https://library.vuforia.com/articles/Training/Vuforia-License-Manager.html)
 3. [Add your license key to your app](https://library.vuforia.com/articles/Solution/How-To-add-a-License-Key-to-your-Vuforia-App.html)

 Once you’ve done this, you should have an AR-enabled project.
-You can check if it worked by looking in the “Game Object” menu.
-If there is a new option in the list called “Vuforia Engine” then it’s worked.
+You can check if it worked by looking in the ```Game Object``` menu.
+If there is a new option in the list called ```Vuforia Engine``` then it’s worked.